 Since the information given on the certification label attached to the appliance always overrides the information published in any other media (owner's manual, catalogues, flyers, magazines and/or web sites), it is important to refer to it in order to have a safe and compliant installation.
 In addition, you will find information about your fireplace (model, serial number, etc.).
-You can find the certification label on the fireplace bottom, behind the lower louver.
+You can find the certification label under the door, on the left hand side of the fireplace.

-8 THE VENTING SYSTEM
+8 APPROVED VENTING SYSTEM